jkomoros/boardgame/storage/mysql/README.md

 # Creating the database

-The `boardgame-mysql-admin` tool (in `util/cmd`) is designed to help administer your database.
+The `boardgame-util db` tool is designed to help administer your database.

 To set up a database, configure the DSN as described above.
-Then, sitting in the same folder as config.SECRET.json, run `boardgame-mysql-admin setup` (include `-prod` if you want to run on the prod database.
+Then, sitting in the same folder as config.SECRET.json, run `boardgame-util db setup` (include `--prod` if you want to run on the prod database.

 # Making sure the database is up-to-date

 Before doing a push to prod it's a good idea to make sure the database is set up correctly with the most recent changes since the last push.
-Run `boardgame-mysql-admin up` to make sure all migrations are applied.
+Run `boardgame-util db up` to make sure all migrations are applied.

 # Updating the database structure